The Rush Hour (Triple M): History

+History

 The show commenced in April 2010, initially only airing Tuesday to Thursday each week, with Dave 'Higgo' Higgins anchoring the show.

-Numerous Triple M talent have anchored the show throughout the years, including ‘Dangerous’ Dave Williams and Digby Gillings, before Ryan ‘Rabs’ Warren took over the role in 2018.
+Numerous Triple M talent have anchored the show throughout the years, including ‘Dangerous’ Dave Williams, before Ryan ‘Rabs’ Warren took over the role in 2018.

 Regular guests that visit the show from time to time have included Wayne Carey, Damien Barrett, Jason Dunstall, Danny Frawley, Brian Taylor, Chris Judd, Nathan Brown and Brigitte "Top Flight" Duclos "Todd from Barwon Heads" makes brief appearances, makes fun of Bill and hangs up before he can respond.

 In 2011, the show was expanded to run from Monday to Friday, after Roy and HG's departure freed up time slot space.
-Over the years the length of the show and the airtime has been changed, with various time slots consisting of 3pm to 5pm, 4pm to 5pm as well as 4pm to 6pm.
-In 2018, the show moved to a 2pm to 4pm time slot, to accommodate the new Kennedy Molloy show, which airs from 4pm to 6pm.
-The 2020 and 2021 seasons saw the show shortened to 60 minutes and move to the 6pm - 7pm time slot, with the show being pre-recorded earlier in the day.
+Over the years the length of the show and the airtime has been changed, with various time slots consisting of 3 pm to 5 pm, 4 pm to 5 pm as well as 4 pm to 6 pm.
+In 2018, the show moved to a 2 pm to 4 pm time slot, to accommodate the new Kennedy Molloy show, which airs from 4 pm to 6 pm.
+2020 and 2021 saw the show shortened to 60 minutes and move to the 6 pm – 7 pm time slot, with the show being pre-recorded earlier in the day, the show reverted back to the 4 pm to 6 pm slot in 2022 after Kennedy Molloy ended.

+From 2025, the show commenced broadcasts into Triple M stations in Adelaide and Perth, replacing the discontinued local versions of the Rush Hour.
+The original Melbourne show had previously aired as a one hour highlights show after the local version had concluded.